Build vs. Buy: Native Integrations

 The workflow construct enforces best practices from a development perspective, as every part of the business logic for the integration is highly readable.
 Clear inputs and outputs are documented for every step execution, which makes it easy for your engineering team to test the integration and enables your support team to easily debug issues when errors occur.

-Abstractions Over the 3rd Party API
+Abstractions Over 3rd Party APIs

 Instead of having your engineers spend weeks researching every 3rd party API you need to integrate with, they can leverage the abstractions Embedded iPaaS platforms provide over the 3rd party services’ APIs.